alexporcayo903/Py_rates/README.md

 ## How To Use

 ### How to set up a ros file:
-1) make catkin
+1) make a catkin workspace

-2) make source file
+2) make make a source file directory

 3) make package